Dev8683/pvsneslibwiki/Roadmap.md

 	- add a function to remove comments in C source file (// ou /* */)
 	- add a function to detect include in C files then parse them
 	- manage implicit declaration of const array (const char a[] = {3,3}) on one or multiple lines
-- Add an example of how to update VRAM with a buffer (with, for example, two different screens)

 # Medium priority: